zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 # License
-tabular-data-to-business-glossaries-annotation-dataset © 2024 is licensed under CC BY-NC-SA 4.0.
+tabular-data-to-business-glossaries-annotation-dataset © 2024 by Zeenea is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/ or go to [LICENCE.md](https://github.com/AKNOUCHEanis/tabular-data-to-business-glossaries-annotation-dataset/blob/main/LICENSE.md).

 Certain datasets utilized in this project are governed by specific licenses as detailed in [metadata/column_and_dataset_metadata.csv](https://github.com/AKNOUCHEanis/tabular-data-to-business-glossaries-annotation-dataset/blob/main/metadata/column_and_dataset_metadata.csv).